roberto-triumph/triumph4php/docs/php-linter.md

 or PHP 5.4 syntax.
 The PHP version can be changed by going to Edit ...
 Preferences then choosing the PHP Lint Check tab.

-##Unitialized variables##
+##Uninitialized variables##
 triumph4php can check if a variable is being used before being initialized.
-Such cases are not labeled as errors by PHP, you would need to run the code in order for PHP to raise a warning. triumph4php's linter checks for unitialized variables and labels it as an error.
+Such cases are not labeled as errors by PHP, you would need to run the code in order for PHP to raise a warning. triumph4php's linter checks for Uninitialized variables and labels it as an error.
 It makes it very easy to spot bugs in the code.

 PHP is a very dynamic language, and you can create code in a way